Summer-16/CSGO-VMPanel/README.md

 - CSGO server plugin is available which syncs all the entries from your panel database to the CSGO server.
 - A shell script is also available. (used to do plugin work in old versions, but it still works so it's there)
 - Note (I recommend using plugin until and unless u r trying to do custom solutions with a shell script.
 If you are using shell script you will have to manually create server tables in the database.)
-- Added RCON feature therefore now as soon as you add any admin or VIP it gets updated in respective CSGO server through RCON by the panel's plugin
+- Added RCON feature therefore now as soon as you add any admin or VIP it gets updated in the respective CSGO server through RCON by the panel's plugin
 - Added Steam login for Users
 - Added Paypal for VIP buy and renew feature
-- User can log in through steam and then he can see the status of his VIP subscription in all servers, can buy new VIP and Renew old VIP through PayPal
+- User can log in through steam and then he can see the status of his VIP subscription in all servers, can buy new VIP, and Renew old VIP through PayPal
 - Sales record for Admin
 - New Features at Dashboard like (Server list with connecting feature and other stats for Admin)
 - PayU Money payment gateway (PayU Payment gateway is for Indian Users only as it does transactions in rupee)
 - Panel audit logs
-- Server bundles for selling and buying multiple server vip at once
+- Server bundles for selling and buying multiple server VIP at once

 ## Only enable both payment gateways if you are doing transactions in INR, if you are doing transactions is USD do not enable PayU